da-the-dev/obsidian-notes/Intro to AI/Learning agent.md

-Unlike regular agents, this [[agent]] does not come with a given agent program.
+Unlike regular agents, this [[IU Notes/Intro to AI/Agent|agent]] does not come with a given agent program.
 It develops one for itself.
 A learning agent consists of X parts:
 - Learning element - uses feedback from the critic to make effective adjustments
 - Performance element - entity that selects external actions to use.
 Sometimes it is a whole agent.